-You may see your mate in some of these traps, but you don’t have to call them to your mate's attention and put his or her nose to the fire.
+You may see your mate in some of these traps, but you don’t have to call them to your mate's attention and rub his or her nose in it.
 Instead, by working to develop a calm composure on your own, you'll be in a good position to non-threateningly encourage your partner to work with you and work out problems that plague your relationship.

 At the end of this post, you’ll find the common threat that connects each trap.
 Snap that thread, and you’ll open new opportunities to enjoy your relationship as well as your life.

 1. Distressing Demands

 If your partner caters to your every wish, you’ve found a robot, not a mate.

 People can upset themselves by imposing demands and expecting immediate compliance.
 You cannot reasonably expect your mate to cater to your every whim.
 People will not always do what you want—and such expectations invariably lead to exasperation.

 But our demands are not always obvious.
 Watch out for disguised demands,found in innocent-sounding questions like, "Why do these things always happen to me?"
 The real message to your mate in such a question is often, "These things should not happen to me."
 Instead of imposing irrational demands on yourself—or others—substitute preferences: "I prefer it this way" can reflect a genuine desire.
 This softer thinking is not only associated with a calmer bearing in life, but also opens opportunities for mutual problem-solving discussions.